viam-modules/viam-camera-oak/README.md

 $ python3 --version
 ```

-Verify that your robot has Python 3.8 or a later version installed and running to avoid compatibility issues.
+Verify that your robot's Python3 version is 3.8 or later, and that it is installed, running, and linked to the `python3` command to avoid compatibility issues.

 ### Using the registry